-\square Are a male over 40 years of age \square Are female over 50 years of age and/or post-menopausal \square Have heart disease, diabetes or high blood pressure \square Have a waist circumference greater than 94 cm (37 inches) for men and 80 cm (31.5 inches) for women \square Smoke or have smoked within the last year ☐ Have erectile dysfunction \square Have a family history of heart disease or stroke The blood test will measure three kinds of fat in your blood.
+\square Are over the age of 40

+Are younger than 40 and one or more of the following factors applies to you:

+\square high blood pressure

+□ diabetes

+\square hardening of the arteries (atherosclerosis)

+\square kidney disease

+\square hypertension disorder during pregnancy

+\square smoking

+\square family history of heart disease or stroke

+Testing could be offered earlier to Indigenous and South Asian people who may be at higher risk.

+The blood test will measure three kinds of fat in your blood.
 Both HDL (good cholesterol) and LDL (bad cholesterol) and a third fat, triglycerides.
-High triglycerides also increase your risk factor for
+High triglycerides also increase your risk factor for heart disease and stroke.